lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![Alt text](/images/image-16.png)

 Enjoy the scrolling text or go make yourself a coffee.
 This will take 15 or more minutes on the first run.
 However, the next run will be only a few seconds.

+Now you should be working in a container.

 Now open the Notebook `00-is-it-a-bird-creating-a-model-from-your-own-data.ipynb.` Click on `Run All` at the top of the screen.
 It will then ask you to choose a kernel source.
 Select Python Environments and the recommended version of Python (3.10.12 at the time of writing).
 Now the notebook should be running.